Dendrobyte/markobacon-site-deprecated/README.md

 You can find me here: https://www.markobacon.com/

+This is the old repository of post-graduation development!
+The new/current site's repository can be found [here](http://www.githube.com/Dendrobyte/markside).

 ## Note on organization

 Hello!
 Thanks for dropping by.
 Because I like things organized in particular ways, my portfolio site repository is currently sorted into a [frontend folder](/Markobacon_Frontend) and a [backend folder](/Markobacon_Backend).
 This makes deployment processes a bit easier (I just run the backend if I deploy it, and I only deploy built versions of the front-end to my site host).